 Walking and Raising Money for Palliative Care

-For the fourth consecutive year, ArcelorMittal supported the Maison Source Bleue palliative care facility in Boucherville by helping to raise funds to support the hospice’s mission.
-In addition to participating in the annual walk on May 7, 2017, the company donated $10,000.
-Again this year, ArcelorMittal employees and their family members strolled the 5-km route with other participants from the community.
-Despite the rain, enthusiastic walkers invaded the streets of Boucherville.
-The event raised over $168,000 to support the hospice.
+ArcelorMittal supports each year the Maison Source Bleue palliative care facility in Boucherville by helping to raise funds to support the hospice’s mission.
+In addition to participating in the annual walk, the company donates $10,000 annually.
+ArcelorMittal employees and their family members stroll the 5-km route with other participants from the community.
 Since it opened in 2011, the Maison Source Bleue palliative care facility has offered a range of end-of-life care and services free of charge to adults.
 Source Bleue has a team of 7 doctors, 60 employees and 160 volunteers.
-Last year, 229 patients and their families benefited from this extension of their home.
+On a typical year, more than 200 patients and their families benefit from this extension of their home.